davekilian/davekilian.github.com/_posts/2013-04-05-transformation-pipeline.markdown

             graphicsSystem.drawTriangle(object[i].triangle[j])

 No graphics system (or at least none known to the author) is set up to work this way.
-This is because you can save space by swapping the two loops.
-That is, the above snippet basically does this:
+This is because you can speed things up by swapping the two loops.
+That is, the above snippet transforms objects like this:

     for each transformation step
         for each object
             transform the object

-Whereas we can save memory by doing this:
+Whereas we can speed things up by doing this:

     for each object
         for each transformation step
             transform the object

 We save space by not needing to store the intermediate object vertices.
+We can also have the graphics card do all our matrix-vector multiplications.
+The latter is significantly faster than CPU-based matrix-vector multiplications, since the GPU is massively parallel.

-The resulting snippet looks something like this:
+The snippet resulting from swapping the loops looks like this:

     // Start in object space
     objects := load_objects()